ricardocassiano04/postgresql-scripts-linux/README.md

 The script postgresql11-install-from-source-debian-alonside-default-instalation.sh

-install PostgreSQL 11 alongside a existing instalation (from repository or other methods).
+install PostgreSQL 11 alongside a existing instalation (from repository or other resources).